Skip to main content

 Screenshot of switching agents on homepage in Bolt.

-When you’re on the Bolt homepage and about to start a new chat, you can use the drop-down agent selector at the bottom of the chatbox to select your preferred agent.
-Within Claude Agent, you can also choose the model that powers it: Haiku 4.5, Sonnet 4.5, or Opus 4.5.
+From the Bolt homepage, use the drop-down selector at the bottom of the chatbox to choose your agent.
+When Claude Agent is selected, you can also choose the model that powers it:

 Switch agents or models in a project

-When working inside a project, follow these steps to switch agents:
+To switch agents when working inside a project, follow these steps:

-1. In the bottom-left corner of the chatbox, click the current model name to open the menu.
+1. In the bottom-left corner of the chatbox, click the current model name.

-2. Click the name of the new agent or model you want to select.
+2. Select the agent or model you want to use.

 3. Confirm your choice.